 The most vocal opponents of the accumulation of reserves in China are the critics of the government on the left.
-The remake of the Russian painting (fig. 4) shows how the Chinese left view the situation.
-Mao with two heroes of Anti-Japanese war (fictional characters from modern Beijing opera) is coming to back get the Chinese gold from

-Bush.
-Gold (actually foreign exchange reserves are mostly not in gold, but in dollar investment into US treasury bills) was given to Bush by Jiang Zemin whose portrait is on the wall.
-At the table - corrupted former party secretary of Shanghai Chen Liangyu (sentenced to 18 years in prison in 2008) and liberal economist Zhang Weiying.
+The remake of a Russian painting (Fig. 4) shows how the Chinese left view the situation.
+Mao with two heroes of anti-Japanese war (fictional characters from modern Beijing opera) is coming back to get the Chinese gold from Bush.
+Gold (actually, foreign exchange reserves are mostly not in gold, but in dollar investment into US treasury bills) was given to Bush by Jiang Zemin whose portrait is on the wall.
+At the table are corrupted former party secretary of Shanghai, Chen Liangyu (sentenced to 18 years in prison in 2008), and liberal economist Zhang Weiying.

-Fig. 4.
-How the Chinese left view the accumulation of reserves: remake of the Russian painting by Ilya Repin
+Fig. 4: How the Chinese left view the accumulation of reserves: remake of a Russian painting by Ilya Repin

-Why the Chinese central bank continues to accumulate reserves despite the criticism and the US pressure?
-It appears there is a gut feeling that appreciation of yuan can stop rapid

-Chinese growth in the same way as the 1985 Plaza accord that led to the revaluation of yen brought to an end rapid Japanese growth.
+Why does the Chinese central bank continue to accumulate reserves despite criticism and US pressure?
+It appears that there is a gut feeling that appreciation of yuan can stop rapid Chinese growth in the same way as the 1985 Plaza accord that led to the revaluation of yen brought to an end rapid Japanese growth.
 Many believe that among many reasons of the Japanese stagnation of the 1990s and weak growth afterwards was the appreciation of the national currency (fig. 5).